 When your bond is due to mature, Raisin UK will contact you to check whether you want to open another bond via the platform or have your money sent back.

-Currently Raisin UK has access to some competitive fixed rate bonds on offer, especially if you take into account the £50 welcome bonus, so it is definitely worth a look if you’re happy to tie your money up for the term.
+Currently Raisin UK has access to some competitive fixed rate bonds on offer, especially if you take into account the bonus (remember you need to claim this to receive it!), so it is definitely worth a look if you’re happy to tie your money up for the term.

 Obviously the best option is to open up the highest-paying accounts available from the whole market, but we understand that some people just don’t want the hassle or have the time.